Madison man Evan Hill wins Pulitzer Prize

 Hill’s tweets and stories from the Arab spring frontlines drew international attention.
 He went from 500 to 15,000 followers on Twitter.
 Yet within a couple of years, he’d left journalism.

 Hill grew up in Madison and graduated from West High School in 2003.
-His parents, Christopher and Marguerite “Boo” Hill, have lived in the city for nearly three decades.
+His parents have lived in the city for nearly three decades.

 Hill’s mom once told me he’d been captivated by the film “Lawrence of Arabia” before he was a teen.
 He learned Arabic as a student at Northwestern University and spent an enjoyable semester abroad at The American University in Cairo.